actigraph/StudyAdminAPIDocumentation/sections/subjects/subject_add_edit.md

 Edit Subject (w/ Ability to Assign Activity Monitor)
 ---
 Modifies an existing subject with option to assign an activity monitor to existing subject.
-The [List Sites](/sections/sites.md) API call will provide a listing of sites in which you can add/edit subjects.
-You must have CanAddSubjects=true for a Site in order to create a subject in it.
+The [List Sites](/sections/sites.md) API call will provide a listing of sites in which you have access to.
 A 200 OK response is returned for a successfully edited subject.

 ### Request: ###